gis-ops/tutorials/pgrouting/pgrouting-pleasant-hiking.md

 ```

-## Step 3 - Guiding the Route Finding by Updating the Edge Weights
+## Step 3 - Guiding the Algorithm by Updating the Edge Weights